-Our Board of Directors participates in the creation of financial and operating plans designed to generate long-term shareholder value.
+Our Board of Directors participates in the creation of financial and operating plans designed to generate long-term appreciation in the per-share value of AutoZone common stock.
 The Compensation Committee sets EICP targets each year based on these plans.
 Because the targets are confidential, we believe the best indication of the difficulty of achieving such targets is our track record.
-Over the last five years, annual EICP payouts have exceeded target three times and have been below target twice (bonus payments during this period of time have ranged from 69% to 128% of target).
+Over the last five years, annual EICP payouts have exceeded target three times and have been below target twice (incentive payments during this period of time have ranged from 69% to 135% of target, as shown in the table below).